Heading to the UK? We share these essential UK TRAVEL TIPS to help you plan a trip with ease, including budget tips and things to do.

 - Electricity Socket: the UK has unique ones, so getting an adapter is super important so that you are able to charge your electronic devices.
 There, power outlets are usually three rectangular prongs.

 - Visa: they are usually not required if your stay in the country does not exceed 6 months.
-This applies to all EU citizens and non-EU members states of the EEA and OCT.
+This applies to all EU citizens and non-EU member states of the EEA and OCT.
 However, most Asian citizens will have to apply for a visa and can only stay in the country for a maximum of 6 months.
 Always double-check visa requirements for your country!

 BEST TIME TO VISIT THE UK